uncoder-cloud/beyond-mcp/README.md

 *   `mcp_server/tools/analyze_code.py`: A tool that performs static analysis to identify potential errors and code quality issues.
 *   `mcp_server/tools/debug_code.py`: A tool that allows users to simulate debugging code.
 *   `mcp_server/tools/file_management.py`: A tool that allows users to create, read, write, and delete files and directories.
-*   `mcp_server/tools/generate_code.py`: A tool that generates boilerplate code for common tasks.
+*   `mcp_server/tools/generate_code.py`: A tool that generates boilerplate code for common tasks in various programming languages.
 *   `mcp_server/tools/memory_tool.py`: A tool that uses the memory MCP server to store and retrieve information.
 *   `mcp_server/tools/sequential_thinking_tool.py`: A tool that uses the sequential thinking MCP server to help with complex tasks.
 *   `mcp_server/tools/task_management.py`: A tool that allows users to create and manage tasks.